Nick Williams, MS, NCC, LPC

 I consider my primary theoretical orientation to be Cognitive Behavior Therapy (CBT) and Eye Movement Desensitization and Reprocessing (EMDR), although I mostly practice from an integrated approach.
 The tenets of CBT that I most closely identify with include empowering people to take personal accountability for their life; moving people beyond just thinking and feeling healthier but to also behaving the same; and helping people develop more accurate and healthier meanings to life’s past, present, and future challenges.
 Additionally, CBT requires collaboration and active participation; it teaches self-monitoring skills; and most importantly, it teaches people how to break free from their own mental shackles that are most responsible for their current distress.
 Like CBT, I appreciate the same tenants of EMDR, in addition to the neuroscience involved with EMDR.
 As we discover so much more about the brain every day, I believe every clinician should incorporate understanding of brain science into their clinical practice.

-My professional interests includes but are not limited to teaching and learning about healthy masculinity, engaging males/fathers in the therapeutic process, and advocating for racial/gender equality.
-Additional interests include reducing racial disparities in the justice system, juvenile delinquency prevention, healing the impact of racial/gender trauma, and working with couples, families, and marriages.
-I also have a passion for Trauma Informed Care, especially within Health and Human Services, Education, and Law Enforcement.
+My professional interests includes but are not limited to teaching and learning about healthy masculinity, and engaging males/fathers in the therapeutic process.
+Additional interests include juvenile delinquency prevention and intervention, healing the impact of racial/gender trauma, and working with adolescents, couples, families, and marriages.
+I also have a passion for treating Trauma, and Trauma Informed Care; especially within Health and Human Services, Education, and Law Enforcement.